 Patriot Announces Closing of $20M Flow-Through Financing

-VANCOUVER, British Columbia, Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Patriot Battery Metals Inc. (the "Company" or "Patriot") PMET PMETF (FSE: R9GA) is pleased to announce that it has completed a private placement of 1,507,170 charity flow-through common shares (the "FT Shares") at a price of $13.27 per FT Share for aggregate gross proceeds of $20,000,145.90 (the "Offering").
+/EIN News/ -- VANCOUVER, British Columbia, Oct.
+06, 2022 (GLOBE NEWSWIRE) -- Patriot Battery Metals Inc. (the “Company” or “Patriot”) (TSXV: PMET) (OTCQB: PMETF) (FSE: R9GA) is pleased to announce that it has completed a private placement of 1,507,170 charity flow-through common shares (the “FT Shares”) at a price of $13.27 per FT Share for aggregate gross proceeds of $20,000,145.90 (the “Offering”).
 The FT Shares are subject to a statutory hold period of four months and one day from the date of issuance.

 Blair Way, President and CEO, comments: “I am very pleased to be completing this significant financing for the Company at such a great premium.
 Our war chest is topped up again and we are fully funded to undertake our winter and spring drill program for the Corvette project.
 We will continue to drill out the CV5 corridor and explore the other lithium pegmatite outcrop clusters identified on the property.”